-- Downtown remains the heart of the community and the focal point of civic activity. - Gateways set the tone, presenting the image/brand of the community to all who enter. - Historic preservation is key to maintaining the city's identity. - Arts and cultural activities enhance the community while conveying its history and heritage. - City Centers and neighborhoods are preserved through quality development. - Local businesses and entrepreneurs are supported by the community.
+- Downtown remains the heart of the community and gathering spaces, like a central community park, are the focal point of civic activity and celebration. - Gateways set the tone, presenting the image/brand of the community to all who enter. - Historic preservation is key to maintaining the city's identity. - Arts and cultural activities enhance the community while conveying its history and heritage. - City Centers and neighborhoods are preserved through quality development. - Local businesses and entrepreneurs are supported by the community.